rukasakurai/durable_test_app/README.md

    npm start
    ```

-3. Your default browser should automatically open to http://localhost:3000, showing the frontend application
+3. Your default browser should automatically open to http://localhost:3000, showing the frontend application.

 ## Deploying to Azure